Saturday, September 5, 2020

 “He doesn’t seem to know much about where his family is or why he is lost,” the mother said.
 “He might be too young to understand what we are asking.”

 “Well, we must pray for his safe return,” the woodcutter insisted.
-“Now gather around the table for evening devotions.”
+“Now gather around the table for evening devotions.
+Usually, we would attend midnight Mass tonight, but it’s too much of an undertaking with our special visitor.”

-Marie looked forward to nighttime prayer, especially on what seemed like such a special occasion.
-She always felt warm in her heart when she heard her father pray for their family.
+Marie always looked forward to nighttime prayer, especially during the holidays.
+She felt warm in her heart when she heard her father pray for their family.

 “Dear Heavenly Father, please bless this young boy, and lead us to his family,” the woodcutter prayed.
 “We ask for his safe return at Christmas.
 In Your Name, Amen.”